Next.js Session Management

 })Edge runtime incompatibility crashes middleware

-The Edge runtime powering Next.js middleware lacks Node.js APIs like crypto and TCP sockets.
-Database adapters using Prisma, Mongoose, or jsonwebtoken will crash with errors like:
+Historically, Next.js middleware ran only on the Edge runtime, which lacks Node.js APIs like crypto and TCP sockets — so database adapters (Prisma, Mongoose) or jsonwebtoken crash there with errors like:

-The Auth.js team recommends separating Edge-compatible configuration from full configuration (Auth.js Documentation, 2025).
+The Auth.js team recommends separating the Edge-compatible configuration from the full configuration for this case.

 Here's an example of an Edge-compatible configuration file that excludes database adapters: